Mark 7:24-30 – Jesus and the woman from Tyre (Reading Mark 7:1-30)

 But here in his conversation with the Syro-Phoenician woman Jesus seems to be rebuilding the barriers between Jew and Gentile.
 Why does he speak to her like this?

-One of the disadvantages of the written word is that you cannot hear the tone of voice, neither see the facial expression.
-In what tone of voice did Jesus respond to this woman’s request, and was it with an angry face or a smile that Jesus said, “Surely you don’t expect me to give the children’s food to Gentile dogs”?
+One of the disadvantages of the written word is that you cannot hear the tone of voice, neither can we see Jesus' facial expression.
+In what tone of voice did Jesus respond to this woman’s request, and was it with an angry face or a smile and twinkle in his eye that Jesus said, “Surely you don’t expect me to give the children’s food to Gentile dogs”?
 Was he testing her and at the same time seeking to teach a vital lesson to his disciples – disciples who were so slow to learn what Jesus was teaching them?

 This may well have been so; nevertheless, there is an element of seriousness in Jesus’ words.
 Jesus was very aware that his earthly ministry – his ministry recorded in the Gospels – was primarily to his own people and not to the Gentiles.
 Matthew 10 records how Jesus sent out his twelve disciples to minister in his name.
 “Jesus called his twelve disciples to him and gave them authority to drive out impure spirits and to heal every disease and illness… Jesus sent [them] out with the following instructions: ‘Do not go among the Gentiles or enter any town of the Samaritans.
 Go rather to the lost sheep of Israel.
 As you go, proclaim this message: “The kingdom of heaven has come near.”
 Heal those who are ill, raise the dead, cleanse those who have leprosy, drive out demons…Truly I tell you, you will not finish going through the towns of Israel before the Son of Man comes.”
 (10:1, 5-8a, 23b), Jesus’ earthly ministry was to the lost sheep of Israel: to declare that the one for whom Israel had longed and waited had at last arrived; God had visited his people with salvation – he had visited them in the person of Jesus the Messiah.

-So Jesus’ words, though perhaps partly teasing and testing, also reflected a serious point: what right had this Gentile woman and her family to the blessings of Israel?
+So Jesus’ words, though perhaps partly teasing and testing, also reflected a serious point: what right had this Gentile woman and her family to the blessings God has for his chosen people, Israel?

 But hear her reply, “‘Lord,’ she replied, ‘even the dogs under the table eat the children’s crumbs.’” (v.
 28).
 It’s an extraordinary reply.
 She acknowledges that what Jesus has said is correct, she has no right to the blessings that belong to the people of God – but she looks in hope for mercy.